discord-tickets/docs/docs/features/index.md

 [`Staff`](#concept:staff){ #concept:staff }
 :	A staff member is any member who has at least 1 role that is assigned to any ticket category within the guild.

+## Your data

+Settings and data can be exported and imported through the Portal webapp.

 ## Ticket creation